 The Common Grade Scale shown below is used to report student achievement in the Preliminary Stage 6 year.

 The Common Grade Scale describes performance at each of five grade levels.

-A The student demonstrates extensive knowledge of content and understanding of course concepts, and applies highly developed skills and processes in a wide variety of contexts.
+Grade А The student demonstrates extensive knowledge of content and understanding of course concepts, and applies highly developed skills and processes in a wide variety of contexts.
 In addition the student demonstrates creative and critical thinking skills using perceptive analysis and evaluation.
 The student effectively communicates complex ideas and information. В The student demonstrates thorough knowledge of content and understanding of course concepts, and applies well-developed skills and processes in a variety of contexts.
 In addition the student demonstrates creative and critical thinking skills using analysis and evaluation.
-The student clearly communicates complex ideas and information. С The student demonstrates sound knowledge of content and understanding of course concepts, and applies skills and processes in a range of familiar contexts.
-In addition the student demonstrates skills in selecting and integrating information and communicates relevant ideas in an appropriate manner.
+The student clearly communicates complex ideas and information. С The student demonstrates thorough knowledge of content and understanding of course concepts, and applies well-developed skills and processes in a variety of contexts.
+In addition the student demonstrates creative and critical thinking skills using analysis and evaluation.
+The student clearly communicates complex ideas and information.
 D The student demonstrates a basic knowledge of content and understanding of course concepts, and applies skills and processes in some familiar contexts.
-In addition the student demonstrates skills in selecting and using information and communicates ideas in a descriptive manner. Е The student demonstrates an elementary knowledge of content and understanding of course concepts, and applies some skills and processes with guidance.
+In addition the student demonstrates skills in selecting and using information and communicates ideas in a descriptive manner.
+E The student demonstrates an elementary knowledge of content and understanding of course concepts, and applies some skills and processes with guidance.
 In addition the student demonstrates elementary skills in recounting information and communicating ideas.